Workers Compensation Denials Lawyer In Ohio

 Your employer has the right to appeal any award of workers’ compensation benefits to you, as well.
-In such a case, we can help you defend your right to receive benefits for a work-related injury or occupational disease.
+In such a case, our work injury lawyers can help you defend your right to receive benefits for a work-related injury or occupational disease.

-We help injured workers in Northeastern Ohio get the workers’ compensation they deserve.
+We help people who were denied workers compensation in northeastern Ohio after a workplace injury get the workers’ compensation they deserve.
 If you’ve been legitimately injured and have been denied workers’ compensation, we can help.
 We know the Ohio workers’ compensation system.
 We can make it work for you.
-Contact us without delay.
+Contact our workers compensation attorney without delay.

 As an injured or ill worker seeking workers’ compensation benefits, you have three opportunities within the workers’ comp system to appeal a denied claim.
 Beyond the appeals process, if you remain unsatisfied, you may take your case to court.